grebenyyk/pdf-convexification/README.md

 $m_{\mathrm{eff}}$ and the prior's free dimension (modulo the irreducible chirality / reflection ambiguity).

+The threshold $m_{\mathrm{eff}} \ge d_C$ should be understood as a conjectural information-capacity lower bound/phase transition, not as an assumed theorem.
+Part of the problem is to determine what additional genericity, sampling/noise, finite-rank, and prior-regularity assumptions are needed for local identifiability, global injectivity, or convexity; counterexamples to the naive threshold are also considered valid progress.

 ## Files

 | file | description |